open-sdr/openwifi/doc/README.md

 # openwifi document
 <img src="./openwifi-detail.jpg" width="1100">

 Above figure shows software and hardware/FPGA modules that compose the openwifi design.
 The module name is equal/similar to the source code file name.
-Driver modules source code are in openwifi/driver/.
-FPGA modules source code are in openwifi-hw repository.
+Driver module source codes are in openwifi/driver/.
+FPGA module source codes are in openwifi-hw repository.
 The user space tool sdrctl source code are in openwifi/user_space/sdrctl_src/.

 - [driver and software overall principle](#driver-and-software-overall-principle)
 - [sdrctl command](#sdrctl-command)